Moduli space of nonnegatively curved metrics on manifolds of dimension $4k+1$

 In this section we describe a family of simply connected manifolds of nonnegative sectional curvature which will be used in the proof of the main theorem.
 A manifold in this family is given as the total space of an $S^1$-bundle over the total space of a projective bundle over $\C P^1$, where the bundles depend on three parameters $s,t,c\in \Z $ (see Definition \ref{simply connected definition}).
 The case of a trivial projective bundle (the untwisted case) includes Witten manifolds and was considered in \cite{Wi81,WZ90,KS93}.

-The manifolds we are interested in are obtained from certain twisted (i.e. non-trivial) projective bundles and are of dimension $4k+1$.
-The twisting is necessary to obtain non-trivial relative $\eta $-invariants (see Section \ref{section eta invariants}) which will be used to distinguish components in the moduli space (see Section \ref{section proof}).
+The manifolds we are interested in are obtained from certain twisted (i.e. nontrivial) projective bundles and are of dimension $4k+1$.
+The twisting is necessary to obtain nontrivial relative $\eta $-invariants (see Section \ref{section eta invariants}), which will be used to distinguish components in the moduli space (see Section \ref{section proof}).

-Although the construction involves the parameters $s,t,c$, the integral cohomology ring of these manifolds depends up to isomorphism only on $s$ (see Remark \ref{remark cohomology M} and \cite{OU72}).
-As in the untwisted case the manifolds can be described as quotients of $S^3\times S^{4k-1}$ by a free action of $S^1$ (see Lemma \ref{product of spheres lemma}).
+Although the construction involves the parameters $s,t$ and $c$, the integral cohomology ring of these manifolds depends up to isomorphism only on $s$ (see Remark \ref{remark cohomology M} and \cite{OU72}).
+As in the untwisted case, the manifolds can be described as quotients of $S^3\times S^{4k-1}$ by a free action of $S^1$ (see Lemma \ref{product of spheres lemma}).